hmrc/ctc-traders-example-java-client/README.md

 ## The Example Application

-This code runs Spring Boot with an Apache Wicket UI framework.
-It is configured to run using the HMRC Sandbox environment.
+This example code runs Spring Boot with an Apache Wicket UI framework and requires Java 11 to run.

+It is configured to run using the [HMRC Sandbox environment](https://developer.service.hmrc.gov.uk/api-documentation/docs/testing).

 ### HTTPS setup
 The sign-in flow requires a secure https URL to redirect to after a successful (or failed) login attempt.
-The Java application listens on http port 8080 by default so the easiest way to provide https is to add a reverse proxy.
+The Java application listens on http port 8088 by default so the easiest way to provide https is to add a reverse proxy.
 It's beyond this readme to go through all the steps to configure a reverse proxy but basically you'll need to create an SSL certificate and configure routing on your chosen proxy.

-It is beyond the scope of this readme to explain nginx installation but once install on a Mac, I would generate a local certificate:
+It is beyond the scope of this readme to explain nginx installation but once installed on a Mac, I would generate a local certificate:

 ```
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 \